* FCA to broaden EU funds transparency rules from January

 "There's a big difference between supporting the 'disclosure of an all-in fee' and making managers actually charge an all-in fee."

-The regulator stopped short of an immediate referral to Britain's competition authority of the market for institutional advice, but is expected to do so later in the year after a public consultation launched on Wednesday.
+The regulator stopped short of an immediate referral to Britain's competition authority of the market for institutional advice, but is expected to do so later in the year.

 "Postponing this decision until September, pending further consultation, is almost certainly a delaying of the inevitable," KPMG's Head of Investment Advisory, Nick Evans, said.